 Tow ball weight, or Tow Ball Mass (TBM) is a term that’s being thrown around more and more today, and for good reason.
 Understanding how it works, how to measure it and what is acceptable is critical for safe towing.

 You don’t need to know it to the exact kilogram, but having an idea makes for safe travel, mechanical sympathy, staying legal and reduced chance of things going wrong.
 This is especially the case if you are running near the edge of your 4WD’s towing or weight capacities or if you load the trailer and vehicle up differently each time you travel.
+For more information on weights in general, check out our page on 4WD Weights.

 There’s a lot of illegal setups out there, and we’ve written a simple towing guide to make it easy for everyone to understand the 7 ways you can be over weight – Towing capacity; a simple guide to keep you legal.